boxingbeetle/softfab/src/softfab/docs/reference/wrappers/contents.md

 _resource reference_
 :    For each reserved resource, a variable is defined with the resource reference as the name and the locator of the resource as its value.

-SF_SUMMARY
-:    Full path name of the file to which the Task Runner links the "Summary" navigation tab.

 SF_RESULTS
 :    Full path name of the file to which the wrapper should write the results of the task.